Chayno1/Milestone-project-1-Magician-mentalist/README.md

 <span style="color:#343a40">color used for header</span>
 <span style="color:rgb(40, 126, 175)">color used for titles</span>
 <span style="color:aliceblue">color used for text</span>

+### Font Family

+- The font choosen for the website is Aclonia with sans-serif backup from google fonts :https://fonts.google.com/specimen/Aclonica

+- The font was choosen as it is stylish but still clear and easily readable.
+To keep the flow and look of the website simple but stylish the same font is used throughout the site.

 ## WIREFRAMES, SKETCHED LAYOUT